(carbidopa and levodopa) Capsules

 Instruct patients, family members and caregivers to notify their healthcare provider if suicide attempt and/or suicidal ideation are experienced by patients using RYTARY [see ADVERSE REACTIONS].

 Inform patients that hallucinations can occur with levodopa products [see WARNINGS AND PRECAUTIONS].

 Inform patients of the potential for experiencing intense urges to gamble, increased sexual urges, and other intense urges and the inability to control these urges while taking one or more of the medications that increase central dopaminergic tone, that are generally used for the treatment of Parkinsonâ€™s disease [see WARNINGS AND PRECAUTIONS].

 Instruct patients to notify their healthcare provider if abnormal involuntary movements appear or get worse during treatment with RYTARY [see WARNINGS AND PRECAUTIONS].

 Advise patients that they may develop orthostatic hypotension with or without symptoms such as dizziness, nausea, syncope, and sweating [see ADVERSE REACTIONS].
 Advise patients to rise slowly after sitting or lying down, especially if they have been doing so for a prolonged period.

 Advise patients of the possible additive sedative effects when taking other CNS depressants in combination with RYTARY.

-Instruct patients to notify their physicians if they become pregnant or intend to become pregnant during therapy [see Use In Specific Populations].
+Advise patients to notify their healthcare provider if they become pregnant or intend to become pregnant during RYTARY therapy [see Use In Specific Populations].

-Instruct patients to notify their physicians if they intend to breast-feed or are breast-feeding an infant [see Use In Specific Populations].
+Advise female patients to notify their physicians if they intend to breastfeed or are breastfeeding an infant [see Use In Specific Populations].